Breast cancer awareness | Annual mammograms boost odds, doctors say

 When it comes to screening women over age 70, Dr. Lauren Deur, a diagnostic radiologist at UPMC Altoona, puts it this way:

-“Are they willing to do something about the results?” she said at Station Medical Center, 1516 Ninth Ave., Altoona.
+“Are they willing to do something about the results?” she said at Station Medical Center in Altoona.

 “When it comes to breast cancer risk factors, No. 1 is being a woman; No. 2 is getting older.
 We have a very robust aging population in this area.”